 Intellectual Foundations Program for Faculty

-IFP Approval Procedures
+IFP Course Submission and Approval Procedures

 three representatives from the Dorothy F. Schmidt College of Arts and Letters, two representatives from the Charles E. Schmidt College of Science, and one representative from each of the other colleges offering undergraduate degrees.
 The Dean of Undergraduate Studies chairs the committee and is a non-voting member of the CCC as well as the Director of Assessment for Undergraduate Studies.
 The CCC reviews courses for inclusion in the Intellectual Foundations Program.
-Please click here for the submission procedures.